vuetifyjs/nuxt-module/docs/guide/server-side-rendering.md

 ### Reload on First Request

-Browsers that support any of the Http Client Hints will send them only after the first request.
+Browsers that support any of the **HTTP Client hints** will send them only after the first request.
 This module provides support to reload the page when the browser hits the server for the first time.

 To enable this feature, you must configure `ssrClientHints.reloadOnFirstRequest` to `true` in the module options.